We use specific layout structures, containers, and patterns to group information and create consistent experiences in our products.

 Allow users to tab through steps so they can preview content within each step unless the step is dependent on information from the previous step.
 Trigger error messages if they move past a required step without completing all the required information.

-• Use buttons in addition to the steps being selectable to navigate through the steps
+Use buttons to navigate through the steps

 Include buttons to move forward (and backward if applicable) through steps.
 These buttons can be above within an immersive header, or below the form.
 Do whatever makes sense for your use case and layout.